 To be admitted to the program as an undergraduate, students must meet the undergraduate admissions requirements for entry into the BS in Psychology program.

-To be admitted to the graduate coursework during the senior year, students must have been admitted to the Bridge program, maintain a 3.5 grade point average, and be recommended by the dual degree advisor(s).
+To be admitted to the graduate coursework during the senior year, students must have been admitted to the Bridge program, maintain a 3.2 grade point average, and be recommended by the dual degree advisor(s).
+In addition, students must take part in an interview given by a member of the counseling program faculty, and be recommended for admission from the interview.

 Students must earn both a psychology undergraduate degree (120 credits.
 12 credits of graduate coursework will replace 12 credits of undergraduate electives) and a graduate degree.
 The required total number of graduate courses required for the graduate program must be completed to obtain the graduate degree.